sfm-tools/branch-remover/README.md

 ### --debug

-Enables the display of extended information.
+Enables the display of debugging information.

 ### --details